henrywatkins/tabula/README.md

 # Tabula

-Process tabular data on the command line

-## Overview
-Tabula provides a chain-based syntax for data manipulation operations.
-Methods can be chained together using dot notation: `method1().method2().method3()`.
-One can perform operations like selecting columns, filtering rows, transforming data, and aggregating results all on the command line.
+Process tabular data on the command line, apply statistical tests and create plots.
+Tabula is a command-line tool for manipulating and analyzing tabular data.
+It allows you to perform complex data operations using a simple expression syntax directly in your terminal.

 ## Installation
 Install Tabula using pip: